tolinwei/tube-vim/README.md

 Different from other Vim configuration, **tube-vim** also uses Z shell (zsh)'s wrapper **oh-my-zsh** ([Github](https://github.com/robbyrussell/oh-my-zsh) | [Official size](http://ohmyz.sh/)) as the replacement of system default bash shell.
 Due to its full compatibility with bash, you can switch to zsh easily without too much learning curve while you can also enjoy a lot new benefits listed [here](https://github.com/robbyrussell/oh-my-zsh/wiki).

-We also help you to install **[tmux](http://tmux.github.io/)** (for OS X only, Linux users have to install it manually), which is a terminal multiplexer, to helps you manage, accelerate and stream your shell operation in a unbelievable way.
-If you're not in favor of tmux, a **`screen`** configuration file will be placed during the installation that helps you to have better control of it.
+We also help you to install **[tmux](http://tmux.github.io/)** (for OS X only, Linux users have to install it manually), which is a terminal multiplexer, together with its configuration file `.tmux.conf`, to helps you manage, accelerate and stream your shell operation in a unbelievable way.
+If you're not in favor of tmux, a **`screen`** configuration file `.screenrc` will be placed during the installation that helps you to have better control of it.

 ## Preview
 ![gruvbox-bashrc-pre](https://raw.githubusercontent.com/tolinwei/dev-config/master/preview/gruvbox-bashrc-pre.png)